e2e codex skill w/ chrome-devtools-mcp

 If code-derived request or response shapes conflict with runtime evidence, say so and stop or report `block` instead of guessing.

-The final report should also include a short process summary describing how the result was reached.
+The final report should also include a short execution-step summary describing how the result was reached.

 If confidence is low, say so and explain what evidence is missing.